mesoOSU/PB-GAN/README.md

 matplotlib=3.6.2
 numpy=1.19.5

+See the requirements.txt file for the minimum packages needed to recreate the Python environment, or the requirements_full_env.yml for an exhaustive list of packages used.

 # Datasets and models
-The train, test, and valiation are avaialble in the link below.
-Dataset was generated using EVP-FFT.
+The train, test, and validation are available in the link below.
+The datasets were generated using EVP-FFT.
 Each train (~450 MB), validation (~90 MB), and test (~90 MB) are in a .npz file format.
 The best performing models from the different training sessions for each method are also available.
 A separate study with 30 different training sessions for each method was done, where the best, median, and worst performing models for each method are avaible in the same link.
 https://buckeyemailosu-my.sharepoint.com/:f:/g/personal/lenau_1_buckeyemail_osu_edu/EuVrFbk_eglNj8vIRJF2XwUB57Bc1G5r-FoqqnfJg7HgrQ?e=3zWfsW